diagrid-labs/catalyst-pizza-demo/README.md

 #### Diagrid Catalyst

-Diagrid Catalyst is Dapr-as-a-Service which enables developers to use the Dapr APIs like workflow, pub/sub messaging, service invocation, and state management from anywhere.
-Diagrid also has managed resources for state management, pub/sub messaging, and workflow.
+Diagrid Catalyst provides serverless Dapr that enables developers to use the Dapr APIs like workflow, pub/sub messaging, service invocation, and state management from anywhere.
+Diagrid also has managed resources for state management, pub/sub messaging, and workflow, which are all used in this solution.

- The Diagrid CLI is used to configure the resources and run the .NET services locally.
+ The [Diagrid CLI](https://docs.diagrid.io/catalyst/references/cli-reference/intro) is used to configure the resources and run the .NET services locally.

 1. Open another terminal in the root of the repository and use the Diagrid CLI to login to Diagrid: